2019 LONE STAR CLASSIC – Saturday, November 9, 2019

 - June 1 through August 31 entries – Group 2 draw for performance times

-- Entry deadline is October 26th (two weeks prior to event).
-Late entries, please email firstname.lastname@example.org for availability.
+- Entry Deadline is October 15th.
+Late entries, please email email@example.com for availability.
 Late registration fee is $225.

 - Entries are not considered official until paid in full.
-Drumlines not paid prior to November 1 may lose priority performance slots.
+Drumlines not paid prior to October 15th may lose priority performance slots and may be subject to late registration fee.

 DIVISIONS and CLASSIFICATIONS